 ResearchOur School unearths knowledge in the areas of arts and performance, film and media and creative technologies

 Our applied research tackles real-world issues and encompasses a wide variety of methodologies and approaches, including practice-based research, empirical work on audiences and texts, and theory-driven analysis.
-Read the Arts and Creative Industries Research blog for up-to-date information about research activities.

 The School is home to the Centre for the Study of the Networked Image, which uses a trans-disciplinary approach to analysing the use of the image in network culture.

 The School pursues research through the following Research Centres and Groups:

 - Space, Place, Art, Culture and Environment (SPACE)

 - Journalism Futures

 80% of our research was awarded 3* out of 4* - 'very considerable impacts in terms of their reach and significance' - by the Research Excellence Framework (REF) 2014.

 An Arts & Humanities Research Council-funded project with Tate Britain has developed new understandings of museum audiences.
 Other current projects include research on accessibility and video games, work on identity and cultural memory in music subcultures, research on media representations and commemorations of war and conflict, and research on newsgames.